 Botulinum toxin injections are a very popular treatment for the safe and effective improvement of wrinkles of the face and neck.
-The medicine is injected in small amounts using a tiny syringe to soften the muscle contractions that form wrinkles.
-The treatment also stops undesirable sweating in any area where it is injected, whether that is the face, forehead, scalp, palms, underarms, groin, or any other area that is affected by excessive or unwanted sweating.
+We inject small amounts using a tiny syringe to soften the muscle contractions that form wrinkles.
 The DLC Team philosophy is to leave patients looking refreshed and not “frozen,” and we believe very strongly in the less-is-more approach.

 BBL Forever YoungTM Treatment

 Broadband Light, known as BBL, is proven to dramatically improve the appearance of aging skin.
 The BBL Forever Young Treatment is a treatment protocol that has the ability to reduce or eliminate dark spots, unwanted pigmentation, fine lines, wrinkles, textural changes, and other visible signs of aging.
 BBL also has the unique ability to not only reverse changes caused by aging, but also delay these changes.
-Thus, skin changes caused by aging, which often begin with subtle changes in texture and tone in younger skin, can be treated and delayed using the BBL Forever Young treatment.
+Aging, which often begins with subtle changes in texture and tone in younger skin, can be treated and delayed using the BBL Forever Young treatment.